hazelcast/hazelcast/hazelcast-documentation/src/hostedmancenter/HostedManagementCenter.md

 ##Home Page
 This is the first page appearing after logging in.
 It gives an overview of the cluster connected.
-Below subsections describe each portion on the page.
+Below subsections describe each portion of the page.

 ####Cluster Info
 On top of the page, **Cluster Info** is placed, as shown below.

 ![](images/HomeClusterInfo.jpg)

--	Version		: Shows the release number of Hazelcast used.
+-	**Version**: Shows the release number of Hazelcast used.
--	Start Time	: It is the date and time (UTC) when first node of the connected cluster was started.
+-	**Start Time**: It is the date and time (UTC) when first node of the connected cluster was started.
--	Up Time		: Shows the period of time in days, hours, minutes and seconds for which connected Hazelcast cluster is up.
+-	**Up Time**: Shows the period of time in days, hours, minutes and seconds for which connected Hazelcast cluster is up.
--	Used Memory	: Shows the real-time total memory used in the whole cluster.
+-	**Used Memory**: Shows the real-time total memory used in the whole cluster.
--	Free Memory	: Shows the real-time memory that is free in the whole cluster.
+-	**Free Memory**: Shows the real-time memory that is free in the whole cluster.
--	Max Memory	: Shows the maximum memory than can be used in the whole cluster.
+-	**Max Memory**: Shows the maximum memory that the whole cluster has.

 ####CPU Load Averages & Utilization
 This part of the page provides information related to load and utilization of CPUs for each node, as shown below.